Cog-Creators/Red-DiscordBot/docs/cog_guides/reports.rst

 **Description**

-Enable or Disable reporting for this server.
+Enable or disable reporting for this server.